Version 1.10 ©Alex Fung, August 2020.

 |B||Ramp||4 Ladder||2 Pillar|

 There are five Zombie Possums here, but they do not matter.
-Even if you wake them up, they seldom leave this room and so will not give you troubles.
+Even if you wake them up, they seldom leave this room and so will not give you any trouble.
 Pick up the Golden Bone on your right (near the entrance).
 These are the bones of the First Apprentice of the Master Builder.
 There are a total of five sets, and you can help by burying them in the Golden Bone Room.

 You can continue directly with the next section, but for me, I prefer to rush out the red tunnel again to have some rest, and for a saved game.

 Continue West to the Ladder-Bridge Hall.
-You have to go around its walls (clockwise is slightly better) to find the doorway to its interior.
+You have to go around its walls (clockwise is slightly better) to find the doorway (which is on the South) to its interior.
 Run across the central bridge, but jump over the trap at the middle.
 An energy ball will be shot at you from directly in front of you.
 I somehow have the memory that the bridge breaks in TDP.
 P1ague corrected me that it is always a fire ball, and I find that it is really so: I cannot break the bridge now.
 If you have also seen the bridge broken, let me know.